ronakupadhyaya/Horizons-week-03/day3/forms/README.md

       <td> User Registration Date </td>
       <td> Y </td>
       <td> text *(Hidden)* </td>
-      <td> Must not be empty and match the password field </td>
+      <td> Must not be filled with the date upon registration </td>
     </tr>
   <table>

-  You will be creating two pages: a registration form page and a Create a form with these fields using Bootstrap and Handlebars.
+  You will be creating two pages: a registration form page and a profile page.
+  Create a form with these fields using Bootstrap and Handlebars.
 Similarly, create a separate page for displaying all this information once you've successfully registered.

   If all data is valid, render a profile page using this information after submit.